metabolomics-us/carpy/job-server/README.md

 4. create the required bucket, as configured in the serverless yaml file

+## Service Requirements

+You require to have the AWS stasis service deployed and configured.
+Since this system makes heavy use of it.

 ## Deployment

 sls deploy --stage prod | dev | test